Memory-Efficient Training for Text-Dependent SV with Independent Pre-trained Models: Speaker Verification System

-Our primary goal in Task 1 of TdSV 2024 was to leverage the power of pre-trained models to overcome the challenges of in-domain data scarcity and mitigate the computational cost of training randomly initialized models.
-We explored two directions for developing speaker verification models and compared their results.
-In the first approach, we trained several ResNet-based models, which have been widely used as a standard architecture in speaker verification.
-In the second approach, we studied the performance of pre-trained ASR models adapted for the speaker verification task.
-More specifically, we employed the Whisper-PMFA \cite{zhao2024whisperpmfa} method, which involves fine-tuning a pre-trained Whisper model for speaker recognition.
+To leverage the full power of pre-trained SV models and mitigate the computational cost of training randomly initialized models, we explored two directions for developing our SV system.
+In the first approach, we fine-tuned several pre-trained ResNet-based models, widely used as a standard architecture in speaker verification.
+In the second approach, we studied the performance of pre-trained ASR models adapted for SV, which have shown promising results in previous studies~\citep{zhang2022mfaconformer, cai2023pretrainingconformer, liao2023unifiedconformer}.
+More specifically, we employed the Whisper-PMFA~\citep{zhao2024whisperpmfa} method, which involves fine-tuning a pre-trained Whisper model for speaker recognition.

-\subsection{Training protocol}
+\subsection{Training Protocol}

 We trained our models in two stages: